TYPES OF PAIN

 CHRONIC FATIGUE SYNDROME

-The technical name for chronic fatigue syndrome (CFS) is ‘myalgic encephalomyelitis’ (ME) which basically means ‘pain in the muscles’.
 CFS affects the nervous system and can occur at any age.
-Although the condition affects men, women, and children of all ages, we know that women are slightly more likely to be affected than men.
-The prevalence of CFS is estimated to be somewhere between 0.5% and 3% of the population.
-It is a complex illness that we don’t really know the cause of.
+It is a complex syndrome that we don’t really know the cause of.
 CFS often results in considerable post-exercise exhaustion but generally means that people don’t really have enough energy for many simple daily tasks.

 FIBROMYALGIA

-Fibromyalgia is a musculoskeletal condition that is typically characterised by fatigue/tiredness and muscle/joint pain.
-Although it is the second most common musculoskeletal condition (after osteoarthritis), it is still poorly understood and often misdiagnosed.
-Sufferers of fibromyalgia may have symptoms such as
+Fibromyalgia is a musculoskeletal condition that is typically characterised by fatigue/tiredness, cognitive fog, sleep difficulties and and muscle/joint pain.
+Although common, it is still poorly understood and often misdiagnosed.

 INJURY